BEST TIPS FOR VISITING STONEHENGE 2024

 BOOK YOUR STONEHENGE TOUR IN ADVANCE

 A guided tour of Stonehenge will give you a fantastic insight into the monument’s history and all of its mysteries.
-Book your Stonehenge tour right now, and be prepared to have an unforgettable experience of a lifetime exploring the prehistoric landmark.
+Be prepared to have an experience of a lifetime exploring the prehistoric landmark.
+There are many extended tours where you’ll be able to see multiple locations in a single day.
+Check our Stonehenge and Bath or Stonehenge and Windsor Castle tour now.

 FAQ – Visiting the Stonehenge

 Why is Stonehenge so famous?Stonehenge is known to be the most architecturally sophisticated prehistoric monument in the world.
-With its surrounding landscapes and related monuments, Stonehenge helps us to better understand Neolithic and Bronze Age ceremonial practices and lifestyles.
+With its surrounding landscapes and related monuments, Stonehenge helps us better understand the English heritage of Neolithic and Bronze Age ceremonial practices and lifestyles.

 Can you touch the stones at Stonehenge?You are not allowed to stand on, lean, or touch the stones of Stonehenge.
 However, while sightseeing inside the stone circle of the monument, you can take as many photos as you like and marvel at the iconic landmark.